Hospitals and Medical Centers Near Canton, GA

 What is the statute of limitations for medical malpractice in Georgia?

-If the injury or death was a direct, immediate result of a healthcare professional’s negligent behavior, then you must take steps to pursue a medical malpractice claim within two years of the negligent or wrongful act.
-However, if the injury or death was a direct, but not immediately apparent result of a healthcare professional’s negligent behavior, then you must pursue a medical malpractice claim within five years of the negligent or wrongful act.
+Suppose the injury or death was a direct, immediate result of a healthcare professional’s negligent behavior.
+In that case, you must take steps to pursue a medical malpractice claim within two years of the negligent or wrongful act.
+However, suppose the injury or death was a direct but not immediately apparent result of a healthcare professional’s negligent behavior.
+In that case, you must pursue a medical malpractice claim within five years of the negligent or wrongful act with the help of an experienced team of medical malpractice attorneys.

 What damages can I recover in a medical malpractice lawsuit?

-Within the state of Georgia, plaintiffs can recover up to $1.05 million in damages in a medical malpractice lawsuit.
+Within Georgia, plaintiffs can recover up to $1.05 million in damages in a medical malpractice lawsuit.

 What is the “standard of care”?

 According to the ABPLA, there are recognized medical standards across the healthcare industry.
-These standards are deemed as “acceptable medical treatment by reasonably prudent health care professionals.”
-As a patient, you have the right to expect that these standards will be met.
-If these standards have not been met, then you may be able to pursue a medical malpractice lawsuit.
+These standards are deemed “acceptable medical treatment by reasonably prudent health care professionals.”
+As a patient, you can expect these standards to be met.
+Conversely, if these standards still need to be completed, you may be able to pursue a medical malpractice case.

-To schedule a free consultation with a knowledgeable and compassionate member of our team, contact our offices by phone or fill out an online form today.
+To schedule a free consultation with our injury law firm, contact our offices by phone or fill out an online form today.
 Together, we can discuss your rights and legal options for moving forward.